 - 3/4 cup brown sugar

-- In an 8x11 baking dish; whisk together the flour, sugar, two tablespoons of the cocoa, baking powder and salt.
+- In a mixing bowl, whisk together the flour, sugar, 1/4 cup of the cocoa, the baking powder and fine salt.

-- In a small bowl, combine the 1/4 cup cocoa powder with 3/4 cup dark brown sugar with a fork.
-Break up any large clumps and sprinkle it over the top of the batter.
-DO NOT STIR.
+- In a small bowl, combine the remaining 1/4 cup cocoa powder with the dark brown sugar and mini chips.
+Break up any large clumps of sugar and sprinkle it over the top of the batter.
+DO NOT STIR this into the batter.

-- Pour 1 cup of coffee (I used instant coffee granules with a cup of boiling water) over top of the brown sugar/cocoa.
+- Pour the hot coffee (or hot water, or half of both) over top of the brown sugar/cocoa.
 DO NOT STIR.

-- Let cool for 20 minutes before serving.
+- Remove and let cool for 20 minutes before serving.